mtb-technology/jdbjdbjdbjdb/DEPLOYMENT.md

 # Deployment Guide - Railway

-This guide covers deploying "De Fiscale Analist" to Railway.
+This guide covers deploying "De Fiscale Analist" to Railway with nginx password protection.

+> **🔒 Security Note:** This application uses nginx basic authentication to protect all routes.
+Only authorized internal users with the password can access the application.

 ## Prerequisites